Please direct all inquiries to:

 Associate University Dean for Research

-The Office of the Vice Chancellor for Research is offering grants that will be awarded on a competitive basis to fund innovative ideas for incorporating authentic research projects into the undergraduate curriculum.
-Successful projects will be implemented into new or existing courses and must incorporate a researchable aim.
+The CUNY Office of Research is offering grants for innovative ideas to incorporate authentic research projects into the undergraduate curriculum.
+Successful projects can be implemented into new or existing courses but must incorporate a researchable aim.
 For the purposes of this competition, authentic research is defined as a plan for seeking answers to a research question for which the outcome is unknown.
 The research question should be based on the expertise of the PI, and should involve the development of new avenues of inquiry.

 Proposals should include a discussion of the research question and how it will be operationalized in a course-based context.
-Awardees will be expected to implement their new course design in the winter/spring 2016 or fall 2016 semester.
-Proposals should also include a section on how student outcomes will be assessed.
-The grants will be for $7,500 (in Tax Levy funds) which can be used for course release and/or research supplies.
+Awardees will be expected to implement their new course design in the Fall or winter spring semesters of the 2019/2020 academic year.
+Proposals should also include a section on how student learning outcomes will be assessed.

-More information on research in the classroom ideas can be found in a recent report from the National Academies Press, which can be downloaded without cost here.
+More information on research in the classroom ideas can be found in a recent report from the National Academies Press, which can be downloaded without cost here: https://bit.ly/2xstlvG